 Commonly, patients with systemic vasculitis have constitutional symptoms including fever, night sweats and weight loss.
 Joint and muscle pain is also common in many vasculitic syndromes.

 The severity of the condition ranges considerably from mild cases to those that are organ or life threatening.

 Vasculitis can be caused by infections, medications, malignancies or be related to systemic autoimmune disease.

-Vasculitis can occur spontaneously as a disease unto itself, or in other instances can occur in the context of a broader autoimmune disease such as rheumatoid arthritis or lupus.
-In those autoimmune diseases, the body perceives its own tissue as "foreign" and the immune system attacks the bodyís own cells.
-Vasculitis may also be a reaction to certain medications or in the presence of certain chronic infections.
+Vasculitis can occur as a disease unto itself, or in the context of an autoimmune disease such as rheumatoid arthritis, lupus or antiphospholipid syndrome.
+In those autoimmune diseases, the body perceives its own tissue as "foreign" and the immune system attacks the body’s own blood vessels.

 Getting an accurate diagnosis by a rheumatologist is important because, although these diseases are treatable, early intervention may be needed to avoid significant, irreversible organ damage.